helidon-io/helidon/docs/mp/openapi/openapi.md

    annotations `@Content`, `@Schema` and `@ExampleObjects` are used to give more details about the returned data.
 <!--@mdc :: -->

+If we want to hide a specific path an `OASFilter` is used.

 The OASFilter interface allows application developers to receive callbacks for various key OpenAPI elements.
 The interface has a default implementation for